josuedallagnese/artigos-azure-event-hub/README.md

 Ao rodar o projeto **EventHub.Consumer** você verá 5 opções como estas:
 ```
 What job do you want?
-[1] - Case 1: consuming one partition ('0') with PartitionReceiver in batch size of maximum 10 itens
+[Option 1] - Case 1: consuming one partition ('0') with PartitionReceiver in batch size of maximum 10 itens
-[2] - Case 2: consuming each partition ('0','1','2') in sequence with EventHubConsumerClient
+[Option 2] - Case 2: consuming each partition ('0','1','2') in sequence with EventHubConsumerClient
-[3] - Case 2: consuming a single partition EventHubConsumerClient
+[Option 3] - Case 2: consuming a single partition ('0','1','2') EventHubConsumerClient
-[4] - Case 2: all partitions with EventProcessorClient
+[Option 4] - Case 2: all partitions with EventProcessorClient
+[Option 5] - Case 2: Read partition ('0','1','2') in bacth size using PartitionReceiver ...
-[5] - Case 3: Read for partition in bacth size using PartitionReceiver and save in local database...
+[Option 6] - Case 3: Read all partition with Event Processor Client and save in local database...

 [0] - Exit
 ```